-At least 15 states tax HMOs and similar organizations.
+At least 14 states tax HMOs and similar organizations.
 Arizona collects 2% of premium revenues from managed-care organizations.
 Kansas charges 5.9% of all non-Medicare premiums collected by an HMO that has a state Medicaid managed-care contract.
 Kentucky collects 2% of gross revenue for HMO services, and 5.5% of gross revenue for Medicaid managed-care organization services.
 Maryland collects revenues from HMOs based on their portions of all premiums written in the state.
-Michigan collects 1% of paid claims of an insurer, HMO, or prepaid health plan.
+Beginning April 1, 2014, a 6% use tax is imposed on medical services provided by Medicaid HMOs in Michigan; Michigan also collects 0.75% of paid claims of an insurer, HMO, or prepaid health plan.
 Minnesota collects a surcharge of 0.6% of total premium revenues on HMOs and Community Integrated Service Networks.
 New Jersey charges 2% of net written premiums collected by HMOs.
-New Mexico collects 3.003% of gross premiums and of membership and policy fees.
+New Mexico collects 3.003% of gross premiums and of membership and policy fees, plus 1% of gross health insurance premiums and related membership and policy fees.
 North Carolina collects 1.9% of an HMO's gross premiums.
 Ohio charges managed-care organizations a 5.75% sales tax.
-Oregon collects 1% of managed-care premiums.
-Pennsylvania collects 5.9% of gross receipts from a Medicaid managedcare contract.
+Pennsylvania collects 5.9% of gross receipts from a Medicaid managed-care contract.
 Rhode Island charges 2% of gross premiums on insurance contracts of nonprofit hospitals, medical services corporations, HMOs, and nonprofit dental service corporations.
 Tennessee collects 5.5% of an HMO's gross collections from enrollees.
 Texas charges 0.875% of the first \$450,000 of an HMO's gross revenues, and 1.75% of the remainder.

-Eight states tax ancillary service providers.
+Nine states tax ancillary service providers.
 Florida charges 1% of net operating revenues of ambulatory surgical centers, clinical laboratories, and diagnostic imaging centers.
 Louisiana charges a medical service transportation providers' fee of up to \$7.50 per trip.
-Minnesota imposes a health-care tax of 2% of gross revenue on surgical centers, wholesale drug distributors, hearing aid sales and repair places, and providers of prescription eyewear.
+Minnesota imposes a healthcare tax of 2% of gross revenue on surgical centers, wholesale drug distributors, hearing aid sales and repair places, and providers of prescription eyewear.
 The Missouri Department of Social Services sets rates of up to 6% of gross receipts (which may be graduated) for ambulatory services.
 New Jersey imposes a tax on ambulatory care facilities with annual gross receipts over \$300,000 at 2.95% of gross receipts (subject to a maximum of \$350,000 per year from a single facility).
+North Carolina charges \$75 per operating room for ambulatory surgical facilities.
 Rhode Island charges 2% of net patient services revenue of outpatient medical facilities and providers of imaging services.
-West Virginia imposes a tax on gross receipts of 5.5% on ambulance services; 5.0% on independent laboratory, X-ray, and behavioral health services; and 1.75% on ambulatory service centers, chiropractic services, nursing services, dentists, opticians, optometric services, podiatric services, and therapists.
+West Virginia imposes a tax on gross receipts of 5.0% on independent laboratory, X-ray, and behavioral health services, and 1.75% on ambulatory service centers.
 Wisconsin's Department of Health Services sets rates for ambulatory service centers, subject to federal limits.

-Five states tax community and home care services.
+Six states tax community and home care services.
 Kentucky charges 2% of gross revenue of home health-care services and up to 4% of gross revenue of community mental health services.
-Maine imposes a tax of 5% on the value of community support services for people with mental health diagnoses, mental retardation, or autism, and home support services.
+Maine imposes a tax of 5% on the value of community support services for people with mental health diagnoses, intellectual disability, or autism, and home support services.
 Missouri's Department of Social Services sets a rate for in-home services, up to 6.5% of gross receipts.
-New York charges 6.8% of gross receipts of residential health-care facilities.
-Vermont imposes a tax of 19.3% of non-Medicare net operating revenues of home health agencies (up to 6% of net patient revenue).
+New York charges 6% of gross receipts of residential health-care facilities.
+North Carolina charges \$12.50 per bed annually for continuing care retirement communities that have nursing home beds or adult care home beds.
+Vermont imposes a tax of 19.3% of non-Medicare net operating revenues on home health agencies (up to 6% of net patient revenue).